uwdata/living-papers-template/index.md

 ::: teaser {#teaser}
 ![](assets/squarebow.svg)
 | A teaser image for the beginning of our article.
+[Scroll down for an interactive version!]{.html:only}
 :::

 ::: abstract